srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

 ## Available Profiles

-There are two supported choices.
+There are two initramfs source-list profiles: an SSDT-only lower-impact profile, and a full profile that layers whole-table replacements on top of the same SSDT payloads.

-- Supplemental table profile: enable the smaller table-upgrade set.
-This repairs the captured `_CPC` reference-performance values, updates the Radxa O6 RTS5453 Type-C PD controller nodes to use shared IRQ resources, SCMI mailbox shared-memory windows, GPU coherency attribute, BusPerf fabric performance devices, DSU PMU exposure, an isolated ECTZ critical-trip overlay, a combined DTB/MemoryMap-backed SoC thermal monitor sensor table, DTB-aligned audio DMA/HDA metadata including the HDA `_DMA` translation window, and the PPTT cache topology.
+- SSDT-only profile: enable the smaller table-upgrade set through `initramfs.list` or `--acpi-table-upgrade ssdt`.
+This profile contains only additive SSDT payloads.
+It repairs the captured `_CPC` reference-performance values, updates the Radxa O6 RTS5453 Type-C PD controller nodes to use shared IRQ resources, adds SCMI mailbox shared-memory windows, marks the GPU non-coherent, describes BusPerf fabric performance devices, exposes the DSU PMU, keeps the isolated `ECTZ` critical trip overlay, supplies the combined DTB/MemoryMap-backed SoC thermal monitor sensor table, describes the Sky1 reboot-reason register, and adds DTB-aligned audio DMA/HDA metadata including the HDA `_DMA` translation window.
-- DSDT replacement: enable the full replacement profile.
-This profile includes the same supplemental tables and also supplies a Radxa `1.2.1`-derived `DSDT.aml` with a newer OEM revision, mainline-only PCIe/USB device-model policy, and DTB-aligned eDP backlight brightness levels.
+- DSDT/whole-table profile: enable the full replacement profile through `initramfs-dsdt.list` or `--acpi-table-upgrade dsdt`.
+This profile includes the same SSDT payloads, plus a Radxa `1.2.1`-derived `DSDT.aml` with a newer OEM revision, mainline-only PCIe/USB device-model policy, DTB-aligned eDP backlight brightness levels, and the ACPI `RAOP` ramoops description used by the pstore/ramoops driver.
+It also adds the replacement `PPTT.aml` cache topology and, when enabled by USE flags, the generated `IORT.aml` SMMU table update.

 The DSDT replacement keeps the generic Linux-visible `PNP0A08` PCIe and `PNP0D10` USB hierarchies and marks the duplicate vendor-specific CIX/Cadence PCIe/USB hierarchy not-present.
-It does not change CPU numbering, APIC, IORT, or the AML CPU topology.
-The common profile supplies a replacement `PPTT.aml` that describes the register-confirmed private L1/L2 caches and shared 12 MiB last-level cache.
+The `DSDT.aml` payload itself does not change CPU numbering, APIC, IORT, or the AML CPU topology; those whole-table updates are separate payloads included only in the DSDT/whole-table profile.

 ## ebuild usage

-Build and install the SSDT profile:
+Build and install the SSDT-only profile:

 ```sh
 USE=acpi-table-upgrade emerge sys-kernel/cix-sources
 ```

-Build and install both profiles, including the DSDT replacement:
+Build and install both profiles, including the full DSDT/whole-table profile:

 ```sh
 USE="acpi-table-upgrade acpi-table-upgrade-dsdt" emerge sys-kernel/cix-sources
 ```

 The `acpi-table-upgrade` flag adds a build-time dependency on `>=sys-power/iasl-20241212`.
-Two IORT table-upgrade flags are enabled by default and may be disabled
-individually: `acpi-table-upgrade-iort-httu` enables hardware-managed SMMUv3 access/dirty table updates, and `acpi-table-upgrade-iort-msi` marks the PCIe SMMUv3 node's ITS mapping as a valid MSI-domain parent.
-These are emitted as one generated `IORT.aml` when one or both flags are enabled.
+Two IORT table-upgrade flags are enabled by default and may be disabled individually: `acpi-table-upgrade-iort-httu` enables hardware-managed SMMUv3 access/dirty table updates, and `acpi-table-upgrade-iort-msi` marks the PCIe SMMUv3 node's ITS mapping as a valid MSI-domain parent.
+The ebuild emits one generated `IORT.aml` into the DSDT/whole-table profile when `acpi-table-upgrade-dsdt` is enabled and one or both IORT flags are enabled.
+The SSDT-only profile never includes `IORT.aml`.

-During `src_compile`, the ebuild compiles the supplemental-table profile and, when requested, the DSDT-replacement profile.
+During `src_compile`, the ebuild compiles the SSDT-only profile and, when requested, the DSDT/whole-table profile.
 The install tree contains the ASL sources, compiled AML payloads, and generated initramfs source lists:

 ```text
 /usr/src/linux-<version>/cix-acpi-table-upgrade/source/orion-o6-radxa-1.2.1/